Securing Sensitive Information

 Management of Portable Media Devices and Sensitive Documents

-Several offices on campus are required to maintain paper and digital copies of important records which contain sensitive personal data.
+- Several offices on campus are required to maintain paper and digital copies of important records that contain sensitive personal data.
 Paper and digital records must be secured and access limited to a need to know basis when conducting official University business.
 The paper records will be secured in a lockable cabinet.
 The cabinet will be located on University property with the office area having lockable doors and windows.
-All records will be destroyed based on the state of Connecticut records retention schedule using an approved contractor or on campus shredding machines.
+All records will be destroyed based on the state of Connecticut records retention schedule using an approved contractor or on-campus shredding machines.

 April 28, 2008